Flo5k5/test-project/README.md

 ## Or..

-You can try it online here: [Github Pages](https://flo5k5.github.io/test-project/)
+You can try it online here: [https://test-project.5k5.me/](https://test-project.5k5.me/)

 Have a nice day!